wattahay/cli-game-scripts/README.md

 3. Set up a terminal with an increased font size, and a Dark Tango color palette
 4. Run the game: `python3 beast.py`

+> Resizing the terminal just after the intro will adjust the board to the center of the terminal.

 ### Script Options

 Example: `python3 beast.py -w:54 -h:30 -t -k:hjkl`